spgtcat/siem-homelab/README.md

 ![Events view rule 554 - File added to system](https://raw.githubusercontent.com/spgtcat/siem-homelab/main/Screenshot%202026-06-07%20154315.png)
 ![Alert showing file path and PHP code](https://raw.githubusercontent.com/spgtcat/siem-homelab/main/Screenshot%202026-06-07%20155004.png)

 **What this means:** This detection works differently from Phase 1 and 2.
 FIM watches files in real time.
 The moment a new file appears in a watched folder, it makes an alert.
 Because I turned on `report_changes`, the alert even shows the actual PHP code.
-A random `.php` file showing up on a web server?
-That's a web shell — it lets an attacker run commands remotely. **MITRE ATT&CK: T1505.003 (Web Shell).**
+A random `.php` file showing up on a web server is a webshell, it lets an attacker run commands remotely. **MITRE ATT&CK: T1505.003 (Web Shell).**

 ---